zkutasi/homelab/selfhost/speedtest-tracker/README.md

 # Speedtest-tracker

-[Official Site](https://github.com/alexjustesen/speedtest-tracker).
-Monitors the performance and uptime of the internet connection.
+[Speedtest Tracker](https://github.com/alexjustesen/speedtest-tracker) is a handy tool to monitors the performance and uptime of the internet connection and graph it.

 ## The setup